An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

 \begin{prop} If for some $x \in \{0,1\}$ the following two conditions hold:

 where $x^*=1-x$, then:

-\end{prop} Note that by consistency and randomization of $A$ in dataset (i) the RHS of (\ref{eq:mediation-again}), when summed over $m$ is simply the mediation formula (\ref{eq:mediation}).
-Hence under (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) $E[Y(n,0)]$ is identified from data set (iii) by the mediation formula.
+\end{prop} Note that by consistency and randomization of $A$ in dataset (i) the RHS of Equation (\ref{eq:mediation-again}), when summed over $m$ is simply the first expression in the mediation formula (\ref{eq:mediation}).
+Hence under Equations (\ref{eq:conditions-for-4-to-2a}) and (\ref{eq:conditions-for-4-to-2b}) $E[Y(n,0)]$ is identified from data set (iii) by the mediation formula.

 {\it Proof:}